wesslen/iviz-rstudio-workshop/README.md

 ### Pre-workshop Work

-Please read and complete the [workshop installation steps](#install).
+First, please read and complete the [workshop installation steps](#install).

-Second, please consider signing up for a [DataCamp](https://www.datacamp.com/) account.
+Second (optional), sign up for a [DataCamp](https://www.datacamp.com/) account.
 They offer free accounts (with limited course materials) while I would recommend, though not required at all, the paid account.
 IMHO, they are the *best* hands-on resources for learning R, Python, SQL, and Git (yes, better than Udemy, Coursera, swirl, etc.).

 I would recommend: